Preparing Soil for Planting Grass: Expert Tip

 Growing grass after land clearing can come with some challenges:

-2. Uneven growth: This is often due to variations in soil quality.
-Address this through spot treatments with additional soil amendments and overseeding.
+1. Uneven growth: This is often due to variations in soil quality.
+Address this with spot treatments, additional soil amendments, and overseeding.

-4. Drought: In our North Texas and South Oklahoma climate, drought can be a concern.
+3. Drought: In our Northern Texas and Southern Oklahoma climate, drought can be a concern.
 Choose drought-resistant grass varieties and consider installing an irrigation system for large areas.

 The 5K Land Management Advantage